CUBRID/cubrid-manual/en/sql/tuning.rst

     *   257: Performs query optimization and outputs the created query plan.
 This value works for displaying the query plan by internally interpreting the value as 256+1 related with the value 1.

-    *   258: Performs query optimization and outputs the created query plan.
-The difference from the value 257 is that the query is not executed.
+    *   258: Performs query optimization and outputs the created query plan, but does not execute the query.
 That is, this value works for displaying the query plan by internally interpreting the value as 256+2 related with the value 2.
 This setting is useful to examine the query plan but not to intend to see the query results.

     *   513: Performs query optimization and outputs the detailed query plan.
 This value works for displaying more detailed query plan than the value 257 by internally interpreting the value as 512+1.

     *   514: Performs query optimization and outputs the detailed query plan.
 However, the query is not executed.
 This value works for displaying more detailed query plan than the value 258 by internally interpreting the value as 512+2.

+	If you config the optimization level as not executing the query like 2, 258, or 514, all queries are not executed not only SELECT, but also INSERT, UPDATE, DELETE, REPLACE, TRIGGER, SERIAL, etc.

 The following example shows how to view query plan by using the example retrieving year when Sim Kwon Ho won medal and metal type.

 .. code-block:: sql